Changes following the U.S. Supreme Court legalizing of same-

 Louis Brandeis, one of the greatest justices to ever live ... endured the largest gap between nomination and confirmation of any Supreme Court nominee: 125 days."

-It is theoretically possible for the High Court to revisit and reverse past decisions.
+It is quite possible for the High Court to revisit and reverse past decisions.
 During his candidacy, Trump has extensively discussed the possibility of the Court reversing Roe v.
 Wade and Obergefell v.
 Hodges.
 Such changes could throw control over personal decisions

 to seek and abortion or to marry one's same-sex partner back to the individual states.
 There is a principle in law called "stare decisis" which makes courts very reluctant to reverse settled law.
 So, the longer that a court decision has remained in place, the less likely a court is to reverse that decision.
 Yet during his candidacy, Trump strongly promoted the belief that the High Court might reverse its 43-year-old abortion ruling.
 However, during the 60 Minutes interview, he curiously maintained that last year's same-sex marriage ruling was settled law.
 He also said that he was happy to leave the 2015 decision in place.